Kevin Porter Jr.

-Bryan Kevin Porter Jr. (born May 4, 2000), also known by his initials KPJ, is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
-He played high school basketball for Rainier Beach High School and led the Vikings to the state playoffs in each of his four years.
+Bryan Kevin Porter Jr. (born May 4, 2000), also known by his initials KPJ, is an American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
 He played college basketball for the USC Trojans.

 Early life

-Porter was born in Seattle, Washington, to Ayanna and Bryan Kevin Porter Sr. His father played football, basketball, and baseball at Rainier Beach High School in Seattle in the 1990s.
-In July 2004, when Porter was four years old, his father was shot five times and killed while trying to help someone being attacked.
-As a result, he was raised by his mother, who became his role model.
+Porter was born in Seattle, Washington, to Ayanna and Bryan Kevin Porter Sr. Porter Sr. died in a shooting in 2004 when Porter Jr. was four years old.
+As a result, Porter Jr. was raised by his mother in South Seattle, who became his role model.

 High school career

 Porter convinced his mother to enroll him at Rainier Beach High School instead of O'Dea High School in Seattle, because his father had played sports there and he wanted to preserve the tradition.
 In his senior campaign, he averaged 27 points, 14 rebounds, and five assists, as Rainier Beach finished with a 22–7 record.
 On March 3, 2018, Porter recorded 22 points and 11 rebounds in a Class 3A state championship game loss to Garfield High School.
 At the end of the season, he was named Washington Mr. Basketball by the state coaches association.